 The final interview is more in-depth than the previous interview and will be conducted by partner or director from the applicants chosen area.
-During the final interview, candidates are assessed in terms of the following Global Competencies; communicate with impact and empathy, be curious: learn share and innovate, be passionate about client services, build and sustain relationships, and develop self and others through coaching.
 Successful applicants at stage 4 will be made an offer of employment or a place on a graduate programme with PwC.

 Buy Practice Logical Tests

 Our logical practice test pack is suitable for preparing for the PwC logical test.